MSSE-research-projects/gamification-platform/README.md

-# Gamification-platform
+# Gamification Platform

 This project aims to provide a platform where students can give feedback to their classmates' presentation assignments, with specially designed gamification elements to encourage students' engagement.
 It is based on Django 3.2 and MySQL server database.

-# Developer Environment setup
+# Developer Environment Setup

 1. Install required python packages